 8. Coquito (Puerto Rican Coconut Eggnog)

 The coquito is like the Puerto Rican version of eggnog.
 This frothy dessert drink is just what you need for cold, rainy seasons and holidays.
 It contains rum, coconut milk and cream, evaporated milk, and sweetened condensed milk.
 As if these aren’t enough already, a coquito also has ground cinnamon and vanilla.
 It’s more than just a simple holiday drink actually—with all its flavors, it’s practically a dessert.

 9. Budin de Pan (Puerto Rican Bread Pudding)

 This Puerto Rican style polvorones will melt in your mouth.
 They taste so good you won’t believe they’re just sugar cookies with sprinkles.
 Store a dozen of these cookies in your kitchen so you can have your fix of sugary treats anytime you want.

 Learn how to make Coquito in this video by DJs BrewTube:

 If there’s one thing we’ve noticed, Puerto Rican desserts contain fairly simple ingredients like coconut milk which are not really hard to find.
 What comes out of all the simplicity is a gorgeous, decadent treat fit for any occasion!
 Before we end this post, here’s a tip: finish off your Puerto Rican desserts with a cup of strong, black Puerto Rican coffee.
-But if you want a touch of alcohol after your dessert, you might also want to try the Puerto Rican rum or beer.
+If you want a touch of alcohol after your dessert, you might also want to try the Puerto Rican rum or beer.

-What do you think of these Puerto Rican desserts?
-Which recipe are you planning to try?
-Share your experience with us in the comment section below!
+Which among these Puerto Rican desserts are you planning to try?
+Let us know how your cooking experience went in the comments section below!

-Editor’s Note – This post was originally published in June 2016 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on May 31, 2017 and has been updated for quality and relevancy.